NJ Shareholder Rights

 Shareholder Meetings and Voting Rights

-Shareholders are given the opportunity to hold general business meeting(s) on an annual basis or at other times of the year specified in the by-laws of the corporation or shareholder agreement.
+Shareholders are given the opportunity to hold meeting(s) on an annual basis or at other times of the year specified in the by-laws of the corporation or shareholder agreement.
 The primary purpose of these meetings is for shareholders to elect the directors of the corporation, though shareholders may also vote on any number of additional issues that impact the company.
 If permitted in the by-laws or in a written shareholder agreement, a corporation member (shareholder/stock owner) can also call for a special meeting on any matter(s) that require(s) immediate action.
-Note however that only those matters listed in the Notice of the Special Meeting served to all shareholders may be voted upon by the shareholders present at the meeting.
+Note however that only those matters listed in the Notice of the Special Meeting may be voted upon by the shareholders present at the meeting.

 If unable to be present at a scheduled shareholder meeting, shareholders may appoint proxies (a Proxy is an authorized representative) to vote their shares, which is common in both small and publicly-held corporations.
 New Jersey law contains only a few specific rules with respect to proxy voting, primarily addressing when a proxy appointment may be revoked.
 To be a valid proxy the appointment should be in writing.
 The person voting the proxy does not have to be a shareholder unless required under the by-laws of the corporation.
 Since the relationship between the shareholder and the proxy is one of principal and agent, the proxy must abide by the instructions of the shareholder.